St. Joseph and Savannah Interurban Railway

-The St. Joseph and Savannah Interurban Railway was a 13-mile interurban electric railway that ran between St. Joseph, Missouri and Savannah, Missouri from 1910 to 1939.
+The St. Joseph and Savannah Interurban Railway was a 13-mile interurban electric railway that ran between St. Joseph, Missouri, and Savannah, Missouri, from 1910 to 1939.

+Today, a tiny one-room waiting station still stands in a mostly residential neighborhood in Savannah.

+History

 It was operated by the St. Joseph Railway, Light, Heat and Power Company, which operated the trolley system in St. Joseph.
 It began, on July 5, 1910, to compete with the Chicago Great Western Railroad.
 It consisted of three wooden cars and headed north on the streetcar line down St. Joseph Avenue and terminated four blocks west of the square in Savannah.

 The line connected to the Kansas City, Clay County and St. Joseph Railway.